kraslav4ik/Duplicate-File-Handler/README.md

 Launch tests from ./Handler

-File "tests.py" added by HyperSkill and using their "hstest" library
+File "tests.py" added by HyperSkill and using "hstest" library